Sarah Newton: Political career

 Newton was previously a councillor on Merton Council, and served as both chairman and vice-chairman of Wimbledon Conservatives.
 During her time in Wimbledon, Newton served as the head of Friends of Cannizaro Park.

 Newton was first elected to the House of Commons in the 2010 general election.
 She beat the Liberal Democrat candidate by 435 votes.
 In 2015 and 2017 she won re-election but in 2017 with a majority of only 3,800.
-After her first two elections Newton was one of four MPs sworn into office after taking their oaths in Cornish.
+Following her first two elections Newton was one of four MPs sworn into office after taking their oaths in Cornish.

 During the 2016 EU membership referendum, Newton was one of several figures from the South West region who signed a statement backing the Britain Stronger in Europe campaign.

 She became Parliamentary Under Secretary of State for Crime, Safeguarding and Vulnerability in July 2016.
 In November 2017, she became the Minister of State for Disabled People, Work and Health.
 In March 2019, she resigned from this role to vote against the government whip on a motion to prevent the United Kingdom from ever leaving the EU without a deal.

 Newton did not seek re-election as an MP at the December 2019 general election.